storyteller/Storyteller/documentation/documentation/engine/cells/conversion.md

 1. Using the raw text to lookup data in the system under test using the system's persistence infrastructure
 1. Creating missing system data on the fly if it did not already exist

-The conversion subsystem supports the most common Cell types out of the box, but also provides a couple extension points that _should_ accomodate any need.
+The conversion subsystem supports the most common Cell types out of the box, but also provides a couple of extension points that _should_ accomodate any need.

 ## What's in the Box?